OpenZeppelin/openzeppelin.com/_jobs/Security-Services.md

 ---
 layout: job
-title: 'Security Services'
+title: 'Project Manager - Security Services'
-excerpt: 'As a Security Researcher, you will analyze the security of smart contracts and decentralized applications while conducting open-ended research around cutting edge blockchain technologies.'
+excerpt: 'OpenZeppelin is seeking an experienced, customer-facing Project Manager with a proven track record of delivering on time and under budget to join the Security Research team and take ownership of the entire security audit delivery process.
+This person will work closely with other constituencies across the organization including the Sales, Marketing, Operations, and the Executive Leadership team.'
 location: 'Remote'
 type: 'Full Time'
-team: 'Research'
+team: 'Security Research'
 navigation_weight: 0
 tags:
 date: 2020-12-22 10:00:00 +0000